 Additionally, following the execution of the merger agreement, we entered into two incremental financing agreements.
-An institutional investor through a securities purchase agreement agreed to purchase \$11.0 million of 6.0% Senior Secured Original Issue Discount Convertible Notes due in 2024 and a number of warrants equal to one-half of the principal amount of the notes divided by the volume weighted average price on the trading day prior to closing.
+An institutional investor through a securities purchase agreement agreed to purchase \$11.0 million of 6.0% Secured Convertible Notes and a number of warrants equal to one-half of the principal amount of the notes divided by the volume weighted average price on the trading day prior to closing.
 This financing closed immediately after the business combination.
+As discussed in Notes 11 and 12 of the notes to these consolidated financial statements, these notes were amended on May 24, 2023 and May 25, 2023 to extend the due date for repayment, adjust the conversion share price to \$1.00, and adjust the exercise price of the attached warrants to \$1.00.
+The Company accounted for the amendments as a debt modification pursuant to ASC 470-50-40-10, and the impact to the financial statements was not significant.